MilaTost/ExpEvo_with_replicated_selection/README.md

                                          pop_high_phenotype_sel_1 = "Shoepag_3",
                                          pop_high_phenotype_sel_2 = "Shoepag_2")
 ```

 ## 5 Significance thresholds
+Significance thresholds for selection were calculated three ways: 1) based on the empirical distribution; 2) based on drift simulations; and 3) based on the false discovery rate for selection (FDRfS) [Turner and Miller (2012)](http://www.genetics.org/content/suppl/2012/03/30/genetics.112.139337.DC1). <br />
 The calculation of significance thresholds and the plotting functions are contained in the `Significance_thresholds_and_plotting.R`.
-The `Filtering_for_coverage_average_RD_missingness.R` and `selection_signature_mapping.R` script can or should be run on a inactive Linux session on a high-throughput computing device.
+The `Filtering_for_coverage_average_RD_missingness.R` and `Selection_signature_mapping.R` script can or should be run on a inactive Linux session on a high-throughput computing device.
 These scripts are usually run on extremly large data sets (raw sequence data or large VCF files).
 The `Significance_thresholds_and_plotting.R` is usually run on a much smaller data set, since many markers were removed in the filtering procedure.
 Furthermore, when windows font types want to be used,  the script needs to be run on a windows device. <br />
 ### 5.1 Based on the empirical distribution
 The significance thresholds based on the empirical distribution, were calculated by taking the 99.9th and 99.99th percentile of the empirical distribution of the <img src="https://render.githubusercontent.com/render/math?math=F_{ST}"> and absolute allele frequency differences:
 ```{r}